JoshuaWise/vapr-output/README.md

 ## Usage

 This plugin is used to define which *media types* can be sent in outgoing response bodies.
 It performs [content negotiation](https://tools.ietf.org/html/rfc7231#section-3.4), ensuring that each client receives the best available media type.
-It also handles serialization, so you can use any object as a response body instead of just strings or Buffers.
+It also handles serialization, enabling you to use any object as a response body instead of just strings or Buffers.

 ```js
 const output = require('vapr-output');